 “Capacity building is necessary and the only way to create real innovation and change.” – Nonprofit leader

 Capacity building makes long-term impact possible, yet it remains one of the hardest areas to resource effectively.
 Organizations need sustained funding, dedicated time, and focused attention to strengthen their people and systems.
-At the same time, support must match the pace and complexity of today’s challenges.
+Support must also match the pace and complexity of today’s challenges.
 Capacity investments can be described in three ways:

 “Humanity must be at the center.” – Nonprofit leader